gemabdullahu/Demo_MDP_Flanker/README.md

 ## Needs for review
 - Trialwise inversion
 - RT proxy formulation
+- Response channel inspection
+- Lambda perceptual noise not behaving as it should.

+## Important
 - Detailed descriptions of the code and issues with it are included in matlab files!